 - A module called 'Traffic sum' which adds the values of the incoming and outgoing traffic of a router, generating a new module by the total traffic of the interface.

 - A module called 'Total users' which adds the values of ten modules called 'Connected users' in each of the five servers where the number of connected users is monitored.

-The second example creates a module called "Total accesses" with the average of the values of the modules "Apache_accesses" from two different agents, called Sancho-XP and Sancho-XP_2.
+The second example creates a module called "Total accesses" with the average of the values of the "Apache_accesses" modules from two different agents, called Sancho-XP and Sancho-XP_2.

 Another easier but more useful example is the one which has been used to create the module called 'Total accesses' in 'Sancho-XP_2'.
 It simply 'copies' the value of a module of the same name into 'Sancho-XP' to produce the value.

-You're able to select multiple agents from the box on the left side (by using 'control').
+You are able to select multiple agents from the box on the left side (by using 'control').
 In the central box, all the 'common' modules from the selected agents are going to be shown.
 It can be pretty useful to produce averages from common modules in a server group (e.g. CPU or disk space).

 1.4 Predictive monitoring

-Let's see how to define a predictive module.
+Let us see how to define a predictive module.

 Once the Create button is pressed, a form will be displayed in which the necessary fields must be filled in in order to create a prediction module.
-The data type defines the behavior of the predictive module type: depending on the type, we will act as anomaly detector (Boolean type module) or as "predictor" of the module value in the future (numerical data type module).
+The data type defines the behavior of the predictive module type: depending on the type, you will act as anomaly detector (Boolean type module) or as "predictor" of the module value in the future (numerical data type module).

 - Module.
 Once you have selected the agent, it will show which modules it has.
 This will be the "source module" from which it will use the history to predict its future data or detect anomalies.